GalvanizeOpenSource/Learn-To-Code-Week-2/README.md

-# Learn-to-code-week-2
+# learn-to-code-week-2

-Basic JavaScript and jQuery

-In order to go over some basic JavaScript concepts lets follow the getting started tutorial provided by the JavaScript team.
-It's only 8 lessons and takes less than 5 minutes.
+During this workshop, you learn enough JavaScript to build a simple version of [Rock, Paper, Scissors](https://en.wikipedia.org/wiki/Rock-paper-scissors).
+Yes, this is a game involving (wo)man vs machine!
+[John Connor](https://en.wikipedia.org/wiki/John_Connor) is on your side; I can't say the same for [Arnold](https://en.wikipedia.org/wiki/Terminator_\(character\)).

+To build your game, you'll need to complete these three steps:

+1. Understand the purpose of JavaScript?
+2. Learn enough JavaScript to build Rock, Paper, Scissors.
+3. Define and complete the tasks for building our game.

-Please email if you are doing this at home and have any quesions!
+If you are doing this work at home and have any quesions, please contact [Graham McBain](mcbain@galvanize.com).

-mcbain@galvanize.com

 ###HOORAY VOCABULARY!

 - functions
 - if statements
 - variables

 ###Rock Paper Scissors!